 The following guidance is provided by the Maryland Cannabis Administration (MCA) to assist cannabis licensees comply with State laws and regulations governing the cannabis industry.
 This document is not legal advice.
 It is meant to highlight operational changes for licensed dispensaries.
 Please consult an attorney if you have any questions regarding the legal requirements that apply.

 Highlighted Updates

-Recent updates to statute make certain changes for dispensary licensees effective April 25, 2024, including but not limited to the following:
+Recent regulatory and legislative updates make certain changes for dispensary licensees, including but not limited to the following: